pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

-# What, Why and How RxJS with Reactive Patterns and Best Practices
+# Why, What and How RxJS with Reactive Patterns and Best Practices

 Modern Apps are becoming more and more engaging in terms of dynamic data/content and increased interactivity (user or system events).

-User events like infinite scrolls, switching views, post/swipe/like/share/comments, etc. and system events like real time updates, buffering, auto play/pause, online/offline switchovers, notifications, background processing, etc. are pushing modern apps to next level.
+User events like infinite scrolls, switching views, post/swipe/like/share/comments, etc. and system events like real time updates, buffering, auto play/pause, online/offline switchovers, notifications, background processing, etc. make an app like a state machine going from one state next state on an event.

+> TODO: State machine diagram

-These modern use cases require a modern approach of reactive programming in which we react to data and events by treating them as continuous streams.
+These modern use cases require a modern approach of reactive programming in which we react to data and events by treating them as continuous observable streams.

 **We just `subscribe()` to these `Observable` streams and react to `next()` event to handle the change.**